 - What is the condition of the cabinets?
 Are there any scratches, gouges, corner dings, water stains, etc?
 Early cabinets were solid walnut while later ones were high quality walnut veneered plywood.
-A look at the back edges on both the receiver and speaker will reveal what you have (fig 5). - How does the faceplate look?
-The faceplate is painted Masonite. - Is the black bakelite plate on the back broken? - Are all of the knobs there and are they original?
+A look at the back edges on both the receiver and speaker will reveal what you have(fig. 1). - How does the faceplate look?
+The faceplate is painted Masonite. - Are all of the knobs there and are they original?
 The smaller tuning knobs were easily lost.
-On some radios an on/off switch may have been replaced and a different knob installed.
-The tuning has a "vernier dial" in which the outer ring turns more slowly than the inner knob, to allow for fine tuning.
+Sometimes an on/off switch has been replaced and a different knob installed.
+The tuning is a "vernier dial" in which the outer ring turns more slowly than the inner knob, to allow for fine tuning.
 Are the knob and dial there and intact?
 Does the tuning work properly? - How does the speaker cloth look?
-Water stains are common.
-Is the KLH logo badge on the cloth? - Is the 30 foot white twisted pair speaker wire intact?
-The proprietary double banana plug (on the right in fig 3) is often missing due to a design flaw (weak point where the wire meets the molded plug), and typically will have been replaced with two standard banana plugs. - Are the plastic cleats on the back of the speaker intact?
-These are often broken. - Other things to look for are the metal labels; two on the back of the receiver and one on the back of the speaker.
+Water stains seem to be common.
+Is the KLH logo badge on the cloth? - Is the 30' white twisted pair speaker wire intact?
+The proprietary double banana plug is often missing due to a design flaw, and typically will have been replaced with two standard banana plugs. - Are the plastic cleats on the back of the speaker intact?
+These are often broken. - Other things to look for are the metal labels (2) on the back of the receiver and (1) on the back of the speaker.
 Serial numbers rarely match (I have an original factory carton, with serial numbers of the receiver and speaker on the outside.
 They don't match).
 Check the AC power cord for cracks and stiffness.
-There should be 3 knurled nuts and a small strap on the back of the receiver for the antenna connections (fig 6).
+There should be 3 knurled nuts and a small strap on the back of the receiver for the antenna connections (fig 2).

-Problems in any of these areas are not necessarily sufficient reasons to pass on a Model Eight you may be considering.
-Some (such as a missing volume knob or a scratched cabinet) are fairly easy to remedy while others may be difficult (a scratched faceplate) to impossible (a broken tuning mechanism) to fix.
+Problems in any of these areas are not necessarily sufficient reasons to pass on a Model Eight you may be considering, but some (such as a missing volume knob or a scratched cabinet) are fairly easy to remedy while others may be difficult (a scratched faceplate) to impossible (a broken tuning mechanism) to fix.
 To find out how to address some of the more common and reparable problems, read on.

-fig 5 -- Veneer (bottom) and solid (top) cabinets

-fig 6 - Radio back
+fig 1 -- Veneer (top) and solid (bottom) cabinets fig 2 - Radio back